 Created by the Hastings Historical Society and the latest addition to Arcadia Publishing’s “Images of America” series, this 118-page paperback is filled with 200 black-and-white captioned photographs covering the history of our Village.
 The book is available at local retail outlets, or you can order it from the Historical Society for $20 each (plus $3 shipping).
 A separate set of 15 black-and-white postcards is also available, for $8 (plus $2 shipping).
 To see the postcards and images from the book, click here.

-Click here for a printable order form and order yours today!
+Order the book by clicking our PayPal button, or click here for a printable order form and order yours today!

 The centuries-long history of Hastings-on-Hudson is now accessible to all who live, work and visit here, thanks to a new project of the Hastings Historical Society.
 A historical walking tour of Hastings, starting at Boulanger Plaza, features signs with Village history and photos at 34 different historical sites.

 The Hastings Historical Society received an “Award toward Excellence” for the Museum in the Streets® from the Lower Hudson Conference of Historical Agencies and Museums, which called the project “a unique, illustrated bilingual walking tour and street exhibition using archival materials and presenting them to citizens, school children, and heritage tourists alike in a direct and engaging way.”